Mexican Revolution: Historical memory

-The centennial of the Mexican Revolution was another occasion to construct of historical of the events and leaders.
 In 2010, the Centennial of the Revolution and the Bicentennial of Independence was an occasion to take account of Mexico's history.
 The centennial of independence in 1910 had been the swan song of the Porfiriato.
 With President Felipe Calderón (2006–2012) of the conservative National Action Party, there was considerable emphasis on the bicentennial of independence rather than on the Mexican Revolution.